-Why did DAAP choose online instruction for fall?
+Why did DAAP choose online instruction for most spring classes?

 This decision was not made easily.
 We understand the reasons behind our students’ desires for in-person, hands-on instruction.
 We understand that you did not desire online course instruction when you chose DAAP.
 We also fully hear and empathize with students who are disappointed with this decision.
 As DAAP leadership, faculty, and staff have evaluated the current trajectory of infection rates, we have met daily in some cases to discuss scenario-planning and how to best serve our students while keeping them, our faculty, our staff and all of our loved ones safe.
 In the end, these three factors drove the decision: